Azure-Samples/cognitive-services-FaceAPIEnrollmentSample/README.md

 1. Fill out all relevant values, such as your person group name, in the ```env.json``` file.
 1. Set the FaceAPI key and endpoint as environment values.
 This is for local development purposes only.
 You can set environment variables when starting Metro bundler:
     ```export FACEAPI_ENDPOINT=<FaceAPI endpoint> && export FACEAPI_KEY= <FaceAPI key> &&  npm start```
-1. Either build and run the app through XCode on a simulator, or plug in your iOS device via USB and run ```npm run ios --device <device name>```.
+1. Either build and run the app through Xcode on a simulator, or plug in your iOS device via USB and run ```npm run ios --device <device name>```.
 This will build and launch the app onto the simulated or physical or device.
 </details>